International Joint Programmes

 - School of Chemical Engineering: Anja Hänninen

 - School of Electrical Engineering: Anita Bisi

 - School of Engineering: Saara Sokolnicki

 International Joint Degree Programmes

-Aalto University offers international joint degree programmes that have separate application periods and admission procedures than the rest of the Master's Programmes offered by Aalto University.
+Aalto University offers international joint degree programmes at master-level together with its partner universities in over 20 countries.
+These programmes have separate application periods and admission procedures from the rest of the master's programmes offered by Aalto University.